On the algebraic K-theory of Witt vectors of finite length: A topological Hochschild homology spectral sequence

-as for $\bW(k)$, for $0 \leq k \leq n-1$.
-Next suppose $p \nmid n$.
-Then, just as in the computation of $HH_*(\bW_n(k))$, this moves the differentials around.
-This is a bit messy, so we prefer to follow the approach in Remark \ref{r:filter_away}.
-As for Hochschild homology, we introduce another filtration on $THH(\bW_n(k))$ so that the associated graded is the ring $E_0^{*,*}$ above, now trigraded.
+Alternatively, we can follow the approach in Remark \ref{r:filter_away}.
+As for Hochschild homology, we introduce another filtration on $THH(W_n(k))$ so that the associated graded is the ring $E_0^{*,*}$ above, now trigraded.
 This reduces the case $p \nmid n$ to the case $p \mid n$.
 This proves the following: